Applications for the European Heritage Awards / Europa Nostra Awards 2021 are now closed.

 Outstanding achievements in the conservation, enhancement and adaptation to new uses of cultural heritage.

-3. Dedicated service by individuals or organisations
+3. Dedicated service to Heritage

 4. Education, training and awareness-raising

-“ The Oscars for Europe’s heritage “
+“ Europe’s top honour in the heritage field “

-Countries eligible for the EU Prize:
+Countries eligible for the European Heritage Awards/Europa Nostra Awards:

 Countries eligible for the Europa Nostra Awards only: